joshuakessell/ReplyGuyAI/replit.md

 # replit.md

 ## Overview
-This is an enterprise-grade Reddit Reply AI browser extension that generates intelligent, customized responses to Reddit posts and comments directly within the Reddit interface.
+This is ReplyGuy.AI, an enterprise-grade Reddit Reply AI browser extension that generates intelligent, customized responses to Reddit posts and comments directly within the Reddit interface.
 The extension eliminates API fetching limitations by reading content directly from the page DOM and features comprehensive error handling, logging, and user data management.

 ## System Architecture